 If a speed-trim potentiometer is used, connect a 10 k Ω 10-turn potentiometer to terminals 26 (CW), 27 (wiper), and 28 (CCW).
-Use 0.5 mm2 (20 AWG) or larger shielded wire and connect the shield to the closest chassis screw.
+Use 0.5 mm2 (20 AWG) or larger shielded wire, and connect the shield to terminal 21.
 Do not connect the potentiometer end of the shield.
 The potentiometer is used to move the speed setting when manually synchronizing the generator or to change load demand in droop mode.